jason052111/NYCU_2025_OS/Lab2/README.md

 user    0m 0.43s
 sys     0m 5.58s
 ```
-The total CPU time (`user + sys`) is still about six seconds, which matches the expected value $0.5 \times 4 \times 3$, but a larger fraction is now counted as *user* time because part of the busy waiting is spent executing user-space instructions.
-This shows that the implementation correctly performs CPU-bound busy waiting for $n$ seconds of thread CPU time, while the split between user and system time depends on how much work is done in user space versus kernel space inside the loop.
+The total CPU time (`user + sys`) is still about six seconds, which matches the expected value `0.5 * 4 * 3`, but a larger fraction is now counted as *user* time because part of the busy waiting is spent executing user-space instructions.
+This shows that the implementation correctly performs CPU-bound busy waiting for n seconds of thread CPU time, while the split between user and system time depends on how much work is done in user space versus kernel space inside the loop.

 ---

 ## 4. Effect of `kernel.sched_rt_runtime_us`

 Linux provides a real-time bandwidth control mechanism for `SCHED_FIFO` and `SCHED_RR` tasks.
 The parameter `/proc/sys/kernel/sched_rt_runtime_us` specifies, in microseconds, how much CPU time all real-time tasks on a CPU are allowed to consume during each real-time period.
-The length of this period is given by `/proc/sys/kernel/sched_rt_period_us`, which is typically `1000000` $\mu$s (1 second) by default.
+The length of this period is given by `/proc/sys/kernel/sched_rt_period_us`, which is typically `1000000` μs (1 second) by default.

 Intuitively, `sched_rt_runtime_us` defines an upper bound on the CPU bandwidth that real-time tasks may use within each period.
 For example, if `sched_rt_period_us` is 1 second and `kernel.sched_rt_runtime_us` is set to `500000`, then real-time tasks on that CPU may use at most 0.5 seconds of CPU time in each 1-second period (i.e., at most 50% CPU bandwidth), and the remaining 50% of the CPU time is reserved for normal CFS tasks.
 Similarly, a value of `950000` allows real-time tasks to use up to 95% of the CPU time in each period, leaving only about 5% for non-real-time tasks.
 If the value is set to `1000000` and the period is also 1 second, then real-time tasks are allowed to use essentially all of the CPU time in each period, and CFS tasks no longer have a guaranteed minimum share.